azat-co/practicalnode/chapter4/chapter4.md

 # Pug and Handlebars Usage in Express.js

-By default, Express.js 4.x (and 3.x) uses either a template extension provided to the `res.render` method or the default extension set by the `view engine` setting, to invoke the `require` and `__express` methods on the template library.
+By default, Express.js uses either a template extension provided to the `response.render` (or `res.render`) method or the default extension set by the `view engine` setting, to invoke the `require` and `__express` methods on the template library.
 In other words, for Express.js to utilize a template engine library out of the box, that library needs to have the `__express` method.

 When the template engine library doesn&#39;t provide the `__express` method, or a similar one with `(path, options, callback)` parameters, it&#39;s recommended that you use Consolidate.js (https://github.com/visionmedia/consolidate.js/).

-Here is a quick example of Consolidate.js for Express.js 4 (version 4.2.0 and Consolidate version is 0.10.0):
+Here is a quick example of Consolidate.js for Express.js 4 (version 4.2.0 and Consolidate version is 0.10.0).
+In this example, a template engine Swig is used.
+It comes from the `consolidate` module and applied to express with the `app.engine('html', cons.swig)` statement.
+See the full server implementation which renders Swig templates:

 ```js
 const express = require('express')